testCategory: Trends

 As the summit wrapped up, we all left with a wealth of new strategies, insights, and connections to navigate the data & programmatic world.
 The discussions in Lake Tahoe made it clear that while the adtech landscape is changing, there are many opportunities for those willing to innovate and adapt.

-Cookies are Here to Stay
+Cookies are here to stay

 Google’s decision to abort its retirement of third-party cookies from Chrome is kind of like President Biden’s decision to withdraw his candidacy for president.
 It is a massive fundamental shift in direction, but at the same time it is really not surprising at all.